scikit-beam/scikit-beam/doc/index.rst

     <br>

-Scikit-xray is a Python package providing tools for X-ray science.
+scikit-beam is a Python package providing tools for X-ray science.
 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.

-Users who prefer drag-and-drop software may prefer to use `vistrails <http://www.vistrails.org/index.php/Main_Page>`__, through which all the functionality of scikit-xray is also available.
+Users who prefer drag-and-drop software may prefer to use `vistrails <http://www.vistrails.org/index.php/Main_Page>`__, through which all the functionality of scikit-beam is also available.
 (Think LabView for X-ray image processing and data analysis.)